-The DOM also manages programs that specifically support young children and their mothers:
+The DOM also manages programs that support young children and their mothers:

-- CHIP provides health coverage for children under age 19 who are lowincome but are not eligible for Medicaid and are uninsured." - The Early and Periodic Screening, Diagnosis, and Treatment program provides Medicaid eligible children up to age 21 with preventive care such as free check-ups and medical services needed to correct or ameliorate physical or mental illnesses and conditions, without regard to service limitations and with prior authorization. - DOM works with the Mississippi State Department of Health (MSDH) to provide Targeted Case Management for children ages 0-3 with developmental delays or disabilities in the Mississippi First Steps Early Intervention Program.iv - DOM works with MSDH to provide the Perinatal High Risk Management/ Infant Services System (PHRM/ISS), which is a multidisciplinary case management program established to help improve access to health care and to provide enhanced services to Medicaid-eligible pregnant/postpartum women with risk factors and infants.
+- CHIP provides health coverage for children under age 19 who are lowincome but are not eligible for Medicaid and are uninsured." - The Early and Periodic Screening, Diagnosis, and Treatment program provides Medicaid eligible children up to age 21 with preventive care such as free check-ups and medical services needed to correct or ameliorate physical or mental illnesses and conditions, without regard to service limitations and with prior authorization.iii - DOM works with the Mississippi State Department of Health (MSDH) to provide Targeted Case Management for children ages 0-3 with developmental delays or disabilities in the Mississippi First Steps Early Intervention Program.iv - DOM works with MSDH to provide the Perinatal High Risk Management/ Infant Services System (also known as Healthy Moms, Healthy Babies under MSDH), which is a multidisciplinary case management program established to help improve access to health care and to provide enhanced services to Medicaid-eligible pregnant/postpartum women with risk factors and infants.
 The goal of the PHRM/ISS Program is to reduce the infant mortality rate and low-birth weight."